praabindhp/Priority_Queues-Heap/README.md

     2. Enter the Size of the Priority Queue

         2.1.
 Priority Queue Size is to Small

-    3. Result after Evaluation
+    3. Priority Queue is Full

+    4. Priority Queue is Empty

+    5.